 - Spybot: Search and Destroy - Spybot: S&D is also a useful anti-spyware program.
 One of the primary reasons I like this one so much is not so much for the scanning, but for the immunizations.
 Spybot: S&D has the capability to provide an additional layer of protection from malware and harmful websites by utilizing features inside of Windows and Internet Explorer, Firefox, and Flock.
 While these features are available already in Windows and Internet Explorer, how many of us know which sites to block and then to go through and take the time to list the thousands of sites we want blocked?
 Well, Spybot: S&D does this for us with it's Immunization feature by loading it's list of known harmful websites.
 Be sure to update the program before Immunizing or scanning for spyware.

 - SpywareBlaster - SpywareBlaster is not a malware scanner, but is like Spybot: S&D's Immunization feature as a stand-alone program.
 I recommend using this in conjunction with Spybot: S&D because it contains some immunizations that the other will miss and vice versa.
-SpywareBlaster is particularly useful at blocking specific harmful ActiveX apps from running in Internet Explorer, but also contains some immunizations for other web browsers such as Google Chrome and Mozilla Firefox.
+SpywareBlaster is particularly useful at blocking specific harmful ActiveX apps from running in Internet Explorer, but also contains some immunizations for other web browsers such as Microsoft Edge, Google Chrome, and Mozilla Firefox.
 Again, be sure to update the program before immunizing.
 SpywareBlaster comes in free and paid versions, the paid version supporting automatic updating.

 An important way to keep your system from security vulnerabilities is to update the programs which have the vulnerabilities.
 As noted earlier, it is important to keep your security software up to date so that it can protect against the latest known threats.
 Next, it is important to keep Windows itself up to date via Windows Update (found in your Start Menu).
 These updates should be installing automatically, but it is a good idea to check them every so often to make sure everything has been installed.
 As a general rule of thumb, Microsoft releases updates on the second Tuesday of each month so this is a good time to check for new updates via Windows Update.